TristanSaidi/TristanSaidi.github.io/_posts/2025-05-24-differential-geometry.md

 **Theorem.** Patches of surfaces $S$, $\tilde{S} \subset \mathbb{R}^3$ are isometric if there exist charts $X: U \subset \mathbb{R}^2 \rightarrow S$ and $\tilde{X}: U \subset \mathbb{R}^2 \rightarrow \tilde{S}$ such that the first fundamental form $\mathrm{I}_p$ coincides.

 Proof sketch: An isometric map between patches of $S$ and $\tilde{S}$ preserves path lengths.
 We also have shown that the distortion of such path lengths incurred by the charts $X$ and $\tilde{X}$ is determined completely by their respective first fundamental forms.
-From here, it's not hard to show that since an isometry exists (and path lengths are therefore preserved under this map) the first fundamental forms of the two surfaces must coincide. \textcolor{red}{ADD FIGURE HERE!}
+From here, it's not hard to show that since an isometry exists (and path lengths are therefore preserved under this map) the first fundamental forms of the two surfaces must coincide.

 Now we are in a position where we can state Gauss' Theorema Egregium.